Ragesh-A/Data-Structures-and-Algorithms/Basic/DSA.md

 ## Complexity Analysis

 Complexity analysis is a process of evaluating the performance of an algorithm in terms if amount of resources it requires to solve a program.
 These resources can be time or memory or any other measurable factor that can be affect the efficiency of an algorithm.
-There are teo type of complexity analysis :
+There are two type of complexity analysis :
 <dl>
   <dl>Time complexity analysis</dl>
   <dd>The time complexity is used to measure the amount of time is required to execute code.</dd>